"WHAT I'M AFTER ISN'T FLEXIBLE BODIES, BUT FLEXIBLE BRAINS." – MOSHE FELDENKRAIS

 Everyone has habits that get in their way, in movement or any other part of life.
 We spend too long at a computer and then walk away not knowing that our shoulders are still up around our ears.
 We hold our breath at times when taking a deep breath could work wonders.
 Instead of getting frustrated by difficult situations, Feldenkrais gives us the opportunity to take a step back, become curious, and ask, "What could I change?"

-Read "Trying the Feldenkrais Method for Chronic Pain" from the New York Times' personal health columnist, Jane Brody, about how Feldenkrais helped her back and hip pain.
+Read about Feldenkrais in the New York Times!
+Jane Brody, the personal health columnist, wrote about how Feldenkrais helped her back and hip pain: "Trying the Feldenkrais Method for Chronic Pain".

 Why does Feldenkrais work?